The Modern Replica

 - The 8-ply overmats are museum quality acid-free rag board, also hinge mounted to the backer.

-- The color of the overmat is specified based on the tonality of the image, for example, Archival Replicas with more of a vintage feel (Sierra Meadow) will have a creamier overmat than others.
+- The color of the overmat is specified based on the tonality of the image, for example, Modern Replicas with more of a vintage feel (Sierra Meadow) will have a creamier overmat than others.

 - Each overmat is custom cut to reveal just the image, with a generous outside border.
 The size of the overmat is close to standardized, enabling multiple images to be hung together, but with some variation relative to the proportions of the image itself.